timocafe/lava/README.md

 ## Technique - AI

 The problem is basic; it consists of detecting the wax.
 From a movie, I created a basic dataset of 256 images.
 Then, I prepared the data by marking the wax and performed basic training with YOLOv8 Nano (already pretrained on COCO).
+YOLO is a standard for detection, light and very efficient.

 I did all my AI work on the cloud: